The booming business district

 - From the East:

-Take DK2 to Warsaw, Continue on DK2/Wincentego Rzymowskiego Street, then take a left to Marynarska street and then left to Postepu street, straight on the round about.
+Take DK2 to Warsaw, continue on DK2/Gintrowskiego street (former Rzymowskiego street), then take a left to Marynarska street and then left to Postepu street, straight on the roundabout.

 - From the West: